aaronaddleman/aaronaddleman-academic/content/code/golang/errors.md

 FAIL
 ```

-The most important part of the error which is showing a couple of things:
+I found some of the following things of this panic runtime error:

 1. the path of the object and the function
-1. the path of the file and the line number
+1. the path of the file and the line number, which is `81`
 1. the way this function got called from the top to the bottom

 ```